Postman-FDE/xsd2collection/README.md

 ## Step 2 — Set up Postman local workspace

 This repo uses Postman's **Native Git** (Local mode), available in Postman desktop v12+ on a team workspace.
+Connecting Postman to the local filesystem also gives the Postman Agent access to all files — including `AGENTS.md` — without copying or attaching anything manually.

+1. Create a new local folder, copy all the files from this repo into it, and initialize it as a git repository (`git init`).
-1. Open (or create) a **team workspace** in the Postman desktop app — Native Git is not available on personal workspaces.
+2. Open (or create) a **team workspace** in the Postman desktop app — Native Git is not available on personal workspaces.
-2. Click **Open Folder** in the left sidebar (or **Connect Git** in the footer bar).
-3. In the file picker, select the **root of this cloned repo** and click **Connect**.
-Postman will use the existing `postman/` folder in the repo.
+3. Click **Connect Git** in the bottom-left corner of the app and select the folder.
+If it is not yet a git repository, click **Initialize as Git Repository** and add your remote workspace URL when prompted.
+4. Once connected, the **Files** tab in Postman will show all the repo files.
-4. In the footer bar, click the branch name and select **Switch to Local**.
-You are now in Local mode — Postman reads collections and environments directly from disk.
+5. In the footer bar, click the branch name and select **Switch to Local**.
+Postman now reads collections and environments directly from disk.
-5. Select `postman/environments/local.environment.yaml` as the active environment.
+6. Select `postman/environments/local.environment.yaml` as the active environment.

 After this one-time setup, the workspace stays connected to the repo.
 Switching git branches updates the collections automatically.

+> **Important:** grant Postman **full folder access** to the repo root when prompted (on macOS, via System Settings → Privacy & Security → Files and Folders if needed).
+Without this, Postman cannot read the collection YAMLs, environments, or the pre-request scripts.

 ## Step 3 — Generate collections

 ### Agent mode

-Tell the agent to generate — Agent mode can read instructions from [AGENTS.md](./AGENTS.md) automatically.
-It will run the pipeline and confirm the checklist.
+Once the local workspace is set up (Step 2), the Postman Agent already has access to all files.
+Type a generate command in the agent — it will read `AGENTS.md` for instructions, run the pipeline, and confirm the checklist.
+No need to attach or copy `AGENTS.md` manually.

 ### Manual run